 While Ray was training at Ft.
 Knox, his little brother injured his leg which resulted in a serious infection.
 In an attempt to cure her youngest son, Ray’s mother moved to Belvedere, Illinois, near her oldest son.

-After training for nearly a year, the 192nd was sent to Louisiana to take part in maneuvers.
+In late August 1941, the 192nd was sent to Louisiana to take part in maneuvers.
 It was after the maneuvers that the members of the battalion were told that they were being sent overseas.
 Ray received a furlough home to say his goodbyes.
-Once home Fay and Ray took their little brother from doctor to doctor hoping to find one who could cure him.
+Once home, Fay and Ray took their little brother from doctor to doctor hoping to find one who could cure him.
 At one doctor, they were told that by the time they returned home from overseas, their little brother would be dead.

 Over different train routes, the battalion traveled to San Francisco, California, where they were ferried, on the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
 On the island, they received inoculations and physicals, from the battalion’s medical detachment, and those members of the battalion who were found to have treatable medical conditions remained behind on the island.
 They were scheduled to rejoin the battalion at a later date.
 Other men were simply replaced